 Breaking the Cycle

-Yet when it comes to unraveling shame/addiction cycles in a wider sense, we must remove the shameful stigmas currently associated with addiction.
+Yet when it comes to unraveling shame/addiction cycles on a wider scale, we must first remove the shameful stigmas currently associated with addiction across the board.

 When you hear words like “addict,” “user,” or “druggy” what pictures come to mind?